alexey1607/scalyr-community/how-to-set-alerts.md

 #### Grace Period

-A grace period is an alert modifier that's slightly outside the bounds of our stanard model, but can be incredibly useful.
+A grace period is an alert modifier that's slightly outside the bounds of our standard model, but can be incredibly useful.
 Employing a grace period means an alert won't fire unless it's triggered for a sustained period of time.
 This is useful if you want to disregard the behavior of a metric in small bursts but be alerted to a longer period of that behavior.

 For example, when monitoring CPU usage on certain low or medium volume servers, the occasional spike to 100% is not notable.
 But if the CPU usage remains at 100% for 15 minutes, that could indicate a stuck process, so an alert as follows would be great:

     CPU Usage > 90% for 10 minutes or more

 This specific alert, btw, is particularly helpful if you're using some sort metered service such as Amazon's T2 "burstable" instances.
-In those environments, a stuck CPU will depleat your usage credits and render your system unusable, so this is something you definitely want to know about.
+In those environments, a stuck CPU will deplete your usage credits and render your system unusable, so this is something you definitely want to know about.

 #### Advanced Techniques

 There exists a sub-field of statistical and data mining research devoted to more sophisticated "anomaly detection" techniques.
-Examples include the Holt-Winters algoithm or a heuristic called the Western Electric Rules.
+Examples include the Holt-Winters algorithm or a heuristic called the Western Electric Rules.
 These are outside the scope of this article, however it's worth noting that we expect to see these sorts of advanced techniques make their way into professional alerting tools.
 [Wikipedia has some more details here](http://en.wikipedia.org/wiki/Anomaly_detection).

 ## Metrics and the Alerts that Love Them